BA (Hons)

 If you study a Bachelor Honours degrees with us, you will be pre-approved to start a Masters degree at Winchester.
 To be eligible, you will need to apply by the end of March in the final year of your degree and meet the entry requirements of your chosen Masters degree.

-OUR CAREERS SERVICE'Students aren't just learning from textbooks, they're learning from real life experiences and case studies'.
+'Students aren't just learning from textbooks, they're learning from real life experiences and case studies'.
+Hear from our students and staff on what you can expect studying Criminology at Winchester.